http://whorulesamerica.net/book.html (retrieved November 30, 2023)

 Welcome to this supplementary web site for the latest version of Who Rules America?, which has been updated and improved in many ways.
 I hope your arrival here means that the book has proven to be readable and informative.
 I'm also hoping you will find this web site useful and that some of it is enjoyable as well.

-There are ten specific on-line articles that are mentioned in the 7th edition of Who Rules America:
+There are seven articles on this Web site that provide further information on specific topics that are mentioned in the most recent edition of Who Rules America:

-- Wealth, Income, and Power (Chapter 3): This document is based largely on numerous studies by economists who focus on wealth and income data.
+- Wealth, Income, and Power: This document is based largely on numerous studies by economists who focus on wealth and income data.
 Much of this information comes directly from information supplied by the government.
 What we've done is to put their findings into the context of a power structure analysis that is hopefully jargon-free and therefore readable.

-- Federal Advisory Committees (Chapter 7): This document provides a more complete discussion of the importance of these advisory committees than could be presented in the Who Rules America? chapter on how the power elite dominate the federal government.
+- Federal Advisory Committees: This document provides a more complete discussion of the importance of these advisory committees than could be presented in the Who Rules America? chapter on how the power elite dominate the federal government.
 Drawing on several different studies, this document provides detailed evidence about one small but often very important part of corporate involvement in departments of the executive branch.